Show centripetal force

 A defining characteristic of the Coriolis effect is that the acceleration with respect to the rotating system is the same for any direction of velocity.

-As mentioned at the start: the strength of the centripetal force is proportional to the distance to the central axis of rotation.
+As mentioned at the start: the animation is for the case where the magnitude of the centripetal force is proportional to the distance to the central axis of rotation.
 So whenever the object is circumnavigating slower than the rotating system the object experiences a surplus of centripetal force, and then this surplus pulls the object closer to the central axis of rotation.

 Centripetal force and inertia